Washing Special Items in a Dishwasher

 - Which materials are dishwasher safe?

-- How to clean plastic, wood, silver, glass, crystal, or cast iron in a Cove or ASKO Dishwasher
+- How to clean plastic, wood, silver, glass, crystal, or cast iron in a Cove Dishwasher

 - Where to place knives in the dishwasher